-Be careful as you struggling up the steep steps as sometimes the monkeys will block your way with their to demand his share of the food in a bag or your pockets.
+Be careful as you struggling up the steep steps as sometimes the monkeys will block your way with their to demand their share of the food in a bag or your pockets.

 Monkeys Lived In Kuala Lumpur

 These particular species tend to live in the jungle’s outer extremities or along river beds, where they encountered humans.

 Monkeys have lost their natural habitat when developers clear away vast areas of the jungle.